 8.1.
 Attendance at Community Forum meetings is more likely to be from older age groups and not include a balance of black and minority ethnic groups that reflects the wider population.
-The approach recommended is intended to attract a wider audience.
+The approach recommended is intended to attract a wider audience and help the council reach seldom heard communities.